adnaen/machine-learning-notes/models/supervised/classification/Logistics-Regression/README.md

 - **Disadvantages**

-1. High dimensional dataset causes over-fitting
+1. High dimensional dataset (Dataset with more no.of features) causes over-fitting
 2. Difficult to capture complex relationship in dataset
 3. Sensitive to outliers
-4. Needs larger datasetq l
+4. Needs larger dataset